my-carla/sumo/docs/web/docs/Simulation/OppositeDirectionDriving.md

 By setting the [netconvert](../netconvert.md) option **--opposites.guess** {{DT_BOOL}}, opposite
 edges are identified heuristically.

+## Visually

+Lane attribute 'opposite' can be set directly in [netedit](../Netedit/elementsNetwork.md#lanes)

 ## Explicitly

 Adjacency can be declared explicitly in an *.edg.xml* file [as described here](../Networks/PlainXML.md#neighboring_opposite-direction_lanes).
-Explicity definitions take precedence over heuristic computation of adjacency.
+Explicit definitions take precedence over heuristic computation of adjacency.
+To modify an existing network, an *.edg.xml* file can be [loaded as a patch](../Tutorials/ScenarioGuide.md#modifying_the_network)

 # Model Description